-2.2.3 Screening: prior assessment of the plan or project's significance
+2.2.3.
+Screening: Prior Assessment of the Plan or Project's Significance

 As indicated above, in order to be assessed the plan or project must be likely to have a 'significant' effect.
-Given that thousands of project categories could have an impact on sites, the question arises as to which criteria is needed to assess them.
-Most of the Member States do have screening devices aiming at determining which projects have to comply with the full procedural requirements.
+Given that thousands of project categories could have an impact on sites, the question arises according as to which criteria are needed to assess them.
+Most of the Member States do have screening devices aiming at determining which projects have to comply with the AIA procedural requirements.